 Without a VPN, our baseline download and upload speeds were both around 250 Mbps on average.
 The tests were performed using OpenVPN over UDP.

-Here’s the table with the Top 5 fastest VPN services in 2019:
+Here’s the table with the Top 5 VPNs with best speeds in 2020:

 Baseline average speed was 250 Mbps

 10 fastest VPN services in 2020

 One of our favorite VPN services, NordVPN, has landed in the 1st spot.
 This was a bit unexpected because speed has never been NordVPN’s forte, but their recent network update seems to have had a significant impact on speeds, so much so that now it’s really fast VPN.

 This VPN service has world-class security features and true no-logs policy, protecting your anonymity at the highest level.
 Since it is based out of Panama, you don’t need to be afraid of the Fourteen Eyes surveillance machine.
 NordVPN is one of the most popular VPNs today and has over 5400 servers in 59+ countries.